Richardson, Lyles help U.S. sweep relay golds

 It came down to a last-lap sprint between 400-hurdles champ Rai Benjamin of America and 400-flat champ Collen Kebinatshipi of Botswana.

-Benjamin received the baton with a .19-second lead but couldn't hold off Kebinatshipi, who beat him to the line by .07 to give emerging sprint power Botswana its first relay win in 2:57.76.
+Benjamin received the baton with a 0.19-second lead but couldn't hold off Kebinatshipi, who beat him to the line by 0.07 to give emerging sprint power Botswana its first relay win in 2:57.76.